sp-soul/sp-soul.github.io/_posts/2020-08-12-making-and-hosting-your-own-blog.md

 ## Running the site locally
 There are many reasons why it might be useful to run your site locally before publishing your content live on the internet, chief among them being checking and editing your blogs before you share them with others.
 This is very easy to do with your new site, you’ll just need to use a terminal ([you can learn about that here](https://macpaw.com/how-to/use-terminal-on-mac#:~:text=How%20to%20open%20Terminal%20on,double%2Dclick%20the%20search%20result.)).
 Here are the steps to run the site locally. (**Note: if you’re happy just using the Github site to make your changes, feel free to ignore this**).

-1. Clone your repository you’ve made
+1. Clone your repository you’ve made.
 With your terminal open, navigate to the place you want to store your site cd using the `cd` command, then run `git clone https://github.com/YOURNAME/YOURNAME.github.io.git`.
 2. Move into your project folder
 `cd YOURNAME.github,io`
 3. Install what the project needs to run locally `bundle install`
-4. Run you site locally
+4. Run your site locally.
 You can use the command `bundle exec jekyll serve --watch --livereload` to run the site locally.
 Once you’ve run this command, you’ll be able to see the site running at `https://localhost:4000`.
 The arguments in that command mean that it will watch your site folder for any changes you make to your site files, and will reload your browser automatically when you make a change - cool!
-5. Publish any changes
+5. Publish any changes.
 When you’ve made changes locally and want to deploy them to your live site, you’ll need to pop some commands into your terminal to do that.
 Typically you’ll use `git add .` to add all the files, `git commit` to mark your changes with a description, and then `git push` to push them to Github.
 For a full guide on using Git through the terminal, [take a look here for a simple guide](https://rogerdudler.github.io/git-guide/).

 ## Conclusion
 Depending on what you hope to use it for, you could free yourself from a Wix or SquareSpace subscription, or even a yearly hosting cost, by switching over to Github pages.
-Feel free to copy it wholesale if you’d like (but if you could leave out the blogs I’ve written, and write yourself a different home page, I’d appreciate it.
+Feel free to copy it wholesale if you’d like (but if you could leave out the blogs I’ve written, and write yourself a different home page, I’d appreciate it).

 > A site set up in this way is beautifully simple, and the result is that I actually enjoy writing these days, for the first time since I finished writing my book.
 {:.answer}